sam-widmayer/easyXpress/README.md

 The functionality of the package can be broken down into three main goals:

-+ Reading data and diagnositic images generated from CellProfiler pipelines alongside information about strains, conditions, controls, and contamination
++ Reading data and diagnositic images generated from CellProfiler pipelines alongside information about strains, conditions, controls, and experimen tal design.

 + Flagging and pruning anomalous data points

-+ Regressing control phenotypes from experimental phenotypes

 ## Directory structure